gH7aerakaGpLTYrwVTa/Qubes-OS-101/README.md

 <br/>

 ***Quick Deployment Script for Qubes-vpn-support:***
-1. Create AppVM Qube for VPN with option enabled to provide network services to other Qubes.
+1. Create AppVM (for VPN) with advanced option to provide network services to other Qubes enabled.

-2. Go to new VPN Qube settings, services, and add vpn-handler-openvpn by clicking the + button.
+2. Go to new AppVM (for VPN) settings, services, and add `vpn-handler-openvpn` by clicking the + button.

-3. Download Qubes-vpn-support and your .ovpn files, copy to new VPN Qube.
+3. Download Qubes-vpn-support (above) and your .ovpn files, copy all of this to new AppVM (for VPN).

-4. Make sure Qubes-vpn-support and .ovpn files are in $HOME directory on new VPN Qube.
+4. Make sure Qubes-vpn-support and .ovpn files are in $HOME directory on new AppVM (for VPN).

 5. Make sure the script (step #6 below) is in home folder and made executable: